ProotClient/ProotClient-Assets/README.md

 ProotClient is a powerful and feature-rich client for the popular video game Minecraft.
 It allows players to customize and enhance their Minecraft experience with a wide range of features and options.

-ProotClient Assets is an essential package that serves as the foundation for customizing ProotClient.
-This package contains all the necessary resources and tools that players need to create their own unique and personalized ProotClient experience.

-The package includes a wide range of assets such as icons, interfaces, images, and other resources that can be used to customize the look and feel of ProotClient.
+ProotClient Assets is an essential package that serves as the foundation for customizing ProotClient, containing all necessary resources and tools for players to create a unique and personalized experience.
+The package includes assets such as icons, interfaces, images and more.

 Additionally, the ProotClient Assets package also provides detailed documentation, code snippets, and examples to help players understand how to use the package and its components.
 This makes it easy for even new players to quickly get started with customizing ProotClient.